 By Jo Witek

 If you are looking for a new baby book for older siblings, this is a great big sister book that focuses on the lead up to the new baby arriving.
 The big sister book character follows around her mother so she can reassure her new baby sibling about all the great things in the world.
-It is presented as an interactive flip book with simple diagrams representing the babies developmental stages during pregnancy.
-It is aimed towards 4+ year olds and suits older children.

 THE BIG SIBLING BOOK : BABY’S FIRST YEAR ACCORDING TO ME

 This is another book by the author of Little Miss, Big Sis but this one is a little unique.
 Instead of being a story like the rest, this is actually a scrapbook for older siblings to document their own unique view of the babies milestoneS.
 From pregnancy through birth and beyond.

 This is a really adorable keepsake and helps them to take a more active role in their big sister or brother role.
 It will also help your older child to feel more connected to the new baby.
 It has question prompts, photo areas and more.
 A really fun parent and child activity to do together during your special time together before and after the baby comes too.